ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 Note:

-Now that I know them, I must ask my users, what they want to do with the AP, what are there expecations:
+And finally, for what purpose?

 - Which kind of exchange?
 Technical-oriented (exchanging raw-data) or business-oriented (with well-defined  use cases)?
-- Is it about doing CRUD (Create Read Update Delete) operations on business entities (called resources in the API jargon)?
+- Is it about doing CRUD (Create Read Update Delete) operations on business entities?
 - Is it to trigger actions on a server or on actuators?
 - Is it event-based with publication and subscription mechanisms?

-This question relates to the paradigm of the API.
+This question will influence the choice of used technologies.

 ----